 Every time someone goes to make an internet search, they have an intent.
-It’s a marketer’s job to answer that intent, as comprehensively as possible.
+It’s a marketer’s job to answer that intent—as comprehensively as possible.
+This is comprehensive content.

 How to Make Comprehensive Content

 Making comprehensive content is not easy, but if you take the time, Google will reward you in search results.
 Once you have done keyword research and know the question, you hope to answer with your page or post, put yourself in the shoes of the searcher to understand the entire complexity of their question.
 Then find a way to answer everything connected to the original thought.

 Need help putting yourself in their shoes?
 Then look at the search results see the people also asked boxed and related searches.
 That will give you ideas of things to add to your blog or page to make it more comprehensive.
 This tool creates an idea map that will give you topics to discuss.